Peer Advisor Program

 How Does the Program Work?

-The Office of African-American Affairs assigns each entering Black student an upperclassman, a "Big Brother" or "Big Sister," who serves as a resource throughout the academic year.
+The Office of African-American Affairs assigns each entering participating student an upperclass student (2nd, 3rd or 4th year) who serves as a resource throughout the academic year.
 The pairings are based on academic and extracurricular interests.
 For example, engineering students are matched with engineering Peer Advisors, architecture with architecture, etc. Peer Advisors meet with students individually and plan group activities to help ease academic and social transitions.

 What Do Alumni and Students Say?